YuWang711/cse124-module2/testing/TESTING.md

 I'm using python unit test to test my code.
 The file should be test.py command: python test.py result is in an output file.
+I'm using Concurrency when sending response, so if I ran all the tests all together.
+I have some serious out of order responses.
+Therefore, I test each of them one by one instead of running them all together.

 List of tests are: